 After Unrecoverable Frames aborts ripping if the track is insecure (for one or more unrecoverable frames).

 When Have to Re-Rip can abort if the track is too damaged (lots of frames to re-rip indicates a badly damaged CD).

 After Ripping a Track For sets a time limit on ripping.

-Interpolate removes possible clicks by not using audio returned for bad sections, many drive implement self interpolation.
+Interpolate removes possible clicks by not using audio returned for bad sections, most drives implement self interpolation, so is not required.

 By Marking a track as Error if Insecure it is possible to use a DSP effect 'Delete Destination File on Error' to remove any insecure ripped files.

 Cancel Disc Ripping After Any Insecure Track makes it possible to cancel ripping the whole disc after any tracks are insecure.